developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 2. (Optional) For the users or roles in the **Users** table, toggle the green checkmark for each privilege you want to grant on the Dremio source that is being created.
 3. Click **Save** after setting the configuration.

-## Edit a Druid Source[​](#edit-a-druid-source "Direct link to Edit a Druid Source")
+## Edit a Druid Source

 To edit a Druid source:

 1. On the Datasets page, click **Sources** > **Databases** in the panel on the left.
 The list of data sources appears to the right.
 2. Hover over the name of the Druid source.
 3. Click ![The Settings icon](/images/settings-icon.png "The Settings icon") to the right.
 4. In the **Source Settings** dialog, you cannot edit the name.
 Editing other parameters is optional.
-For parameters and advanced options, see [Configuring Apache Druid as a Source](#configure-apache-druid-as-a-source).
+For parameters and advanced options, see Configuring Apache Druid as a Source.
 5. Click **Save**.

-## Remove a Druid Source[​](#remove-a-druid-source "Direct link to Remove a Druid Source")
+## Remove a Druid Source

 To remove a Druid source, perform these steps: